-The faster teachers and schools are able to obtain accurate information about what students know, the more precisely they can tailor instruction to improve learning.
+The faster teachers and schools are able to obtain accurate information about what students know and can do, the more precisely they can tailor instruction to improve learning.
 California’s plan for high-quality teaching and learning is designed to keep school districts up to date on the progress students are making toward graduating ready for college-level coursework and a twenty-first century career.

-Along with replacing paper-based tests on English language arts/literacy (ELA) and mathematics with the new computer-based California Assessment of Student Performance and Progress (CAASPP) tests, California has an online reporting system that provides permissioned users with partial, preliminary scores within three weeks of students having completed the exam.
+Along with the computer-based, California has an online reporting system that provides permissioned users with partial, preliminary scores within three weeks of students having completed the exam.

 The data available for the current testing year in the online reporting system represent partial, preliminary results that are not appropriate for public release.
 Within this real-time system, results will change daily as additional data are received and relevant appeals and rescores are processed.
 These changes may result in final percentages being higher or lower than the preliminary results.
 Final data will be released publicly by the California Department of Education in August.
 The system also contains final results from past CAASPP administrations.